dyfrad/.github/profile/README.md

 # About us

 Dyfrad is an applied research lab with deep expertise in physics, data science, AI/ML engineering, and software engineering.
-We build cool finance and robotics projects.

 ## Current project
 Aim: Develop an AI-first personal finance management platform that